EPA for State and Local Governments

 - Emergency management

-- Energy efficiency and resource conservation
+- Energy efficiency and responsible resource management

 - Hazardous and solid waste cleanup